While there’s no cure for rheumatoid arthritis (RA), treatment can help:

 - warfarin, for blood thinning

 In general, pomegranate is considered safe.
-Research shows that there are no adverse effects in the studies.
+Research

 If you have diabetes, you may need to take care to find 100 percent pomegranate juice.
 Most juices contain high levels of sugar and are without fiber.